 This morning your guide will meet you and you will be taken on a full-day private tour.
 First, head to Rairaikyo Gorge, a beautiful rocky gorge with a 1km walking trail that hugs the rock walls about 20m above the river below.
 There are plenty of lovely spots for photos, the most charming of which is the 'Lover's Sanctuary Spot' by Nozoki Bridge, where you can spot a naturally-formed heart-shaped cavity in the canyon.
 It is often filled with water from the previous rain, so it is said that you can see your lover's reflection in the heart.
 Next, head further up the valley to the Akiu Great Falls.
 Past a beautiful old shrine in the forest you will find yourself on a platform looking at the majestic waterfall, 55 metres high.
 If you are feeling adventurous, you can walk to the base of the falls, but be careful - the stairs are slippery.
 If you would prefer to relax for a moment instead, stop at the on-site teahouse for a hot drink and a snack.
 This afternoon, head to the Nikka Miyagiko Distillery for an inside tour on the elaborate process behind the famous whisky distilled here.
 These group tours are conducted in Japanese but you will be provided with an English headset with all the information translated.
 Your guide for the day will also be able to ask the guide any further questions you may have.
-At the end of the tour you can try some of the whisky for free, and if one takes your fancy, there is plenty available for purchase too.
+At the end of the tour you can try some of the whisky for free, and if one takes your fancy, there is plenty available for purchase too. - Guided - Transport: Private car Day 12 Overnight luggage transfer: Sendai - Kakunodate To allow you to travel comfortably your luggage will be sent from Sendai to Kakunodate overnight.

-- Guided

-- Transport: Private car

-Day 12

-Overnight luggage transfer: Sendai - Kakunodate

-To allow you to travel comfortably your luggage will be sent from Sendai to Kakunodate overnight.
 We suggest packing a small overnight bag as you will be without the bulk of your luggage for the next two nights.

-Transfer · Private car to station

-DepartingArrivingSaryou SouenSendai Station

-Notes

-After breakfast you will be transferred to the station by private car.

-Rail · Ticket: Sendai Station to Naruko-Onsen Station

-Departing Sendai Station Arriving

-Naruko-Onsen Station

-Train Type

-Japan Rail Shinkansen &

-Local Line Train

-Notes

-- Take the bullet train to Furukawa Station and change to a local line train bound for Naruko-Onsen.

-- Your accommodation is just a few minutes' walk from the station.
+Transfer · Private car to station Departure LocationArrival LocationSaryou SouenSendai Station Notes After breakfast you will be transferred to the station by private car.
+Rail · Ticket: Sendai Station to Naruko-Onsen Station Departure Location Sendai Station Arrival Location Naruko-Onsen Station Train Type Japan Rail Shinkansen & Local Line Train Notes - Take the bullet train to Furukawa Station and change to a local line train bound for Naruko-Onsen. - Your accommodation is just a few minutes' walk from the station.

 3:00 PM

-Check-in
+Check In

 11:00 AM

-Check-out
+Check Out

-3 nights
+3 Nights

-Duration

 The Naruko Onsen area is tiny, and off-the-beaten-track village, known for its natural hot springs and its kokeshi dolls.

 A stay at Yumoto Kissho is sure to relax and revitalise.
 The well-appointed rooms are stylistically authentic yet practically modern and stylish, and the on-site onsen are a real treat for the body and soul.
 Indoor and outdoor baths, as well as a private rental bath, give ample opportunity for some rest and relaxation on this quiet interval in your journey.

 Room Selection

-Category
+Room Category

-Shouun
+Kinsui

 Room Description

-This 100sqm room comes complete with wide twin beds, an indoor bath and a private open-air bath.
-Relax out on the terrace where you can find wicker chairs, and enjoy the traditional Japanese decorations such as tatami mats and sliding doors.
+This 73 sqm room comes complete with wide twin beds and a traditional indoor bath.
+Relax out on the semi open-air terrace where you can find wicker chairs, and enjoy the beautiful garden views, including a waterfall.

 · Breakfast and dinner included

-Day 13